Dog Guitar, Electronic Mothership, Ten Til Dead

 Javelin, Basement Party, Sattva Dog, Weaklung

 Javelin – We are a noise rock/grunge band and this will be our first time at Coles!
-The Basement Party merges the raw high-end spirit of skate punk with smooth sun soaked vibes of surf rock Weaklung is a loud noisy rock band who grabs you by the throat with guitars, and hits over the head like a sack of door knobs with thick bass.
+The Basement Party merges the raw high-end spirit of skate punk with smooth sun soaked vibes of surf rock Satvva Dog – Chicago Psych Punk Noise Weaklung is a loud noisy rock band who grabs you by the throat with guitars, and hits over the head like a sack of door knobs with thick bass.
 Drums will poke at you all night.
 Weaklung are from Chicago and sound like it.
-Also featuring Sattva Dog

 Glad Rags, Cowboy Neal, Arm Candy